PavolUlicny/Local-AI-Agent/README.md

 - Smaller models (<4B) may benefit from reducing `--num-predict` (e.g., 2048–4096) to preserve responsiveness.
 - You may also need to adjust prompts for some models.

+Search backend notes:

+- `--ddg-backend html` (default): robust, may be slower; lower chance of throttling.
+- `--ddg-backend lite`: lighter HTML; can be faster but returns fewer details.
+- `--ddg-backend api`: fastest when available; can hit rate limits sooner.

 Recommended tuning workflow:

 1. Start with model's documented max context (e.g., 8192).